any modern asian writers i should check out?

 She makes it sound like she was a 35 yo femcel failure when in reality she was winning literary prizes in school.
 She was already a writer and it was just a day job.

-• 3 weeks ago
+• 1 year ago

 Anonymous

 She's a volcel turbo autist.
-The fact she's a woman/Jap masks it when it comes to Western audiences (in the same vein as someone being a complete retard but getting away with it because they have an English accent).
+The fact she's a woman/Jap masks it when it comes to Western audiences (in the same vein as someone being a complete moron but getting away with it because they have an English accent).

-• 3 weeks ago
+• 1 year ago

 Anonymous